This locomotive was built in 1944, to a Hunslet Engine Company design, by Robert Stephenson & Hawthorn for the Ministry of Defence.

 Following rebuilding the locomotive in 1961 it was given the Hunslet Engine Company Works No 3880.

 As 3880 the locomotive was sold to the National Coal Board (NCB) in December 1961 and it was deployed at Mountain Ash colliery in South Wales where it became NCB No 8.
-This was one of the vestiges of steam locomotives in Britain and 3880 remained working there until it was withdrawn from service in 1979.
+This was one of the vestiges of steam locomotives in Britain and 3880 remained working there until it was withdrawn from service in 1979 with a damaged firebox.

-The locomotive went to the Big Pit Mining Museum at Blaenavon around October 1982.
+The locomotive went to the Big Pit Mining Museum at Blaenavon around October 1982 after spending some time in store.

 It is understood that the locomotive spent some time at the Pontypool & Blaenavon Railway – the Industrial Railway Society record it as being there in 2006.
 It was never steamed there.